Keurig K145 Review

 - Fast reheat time between brew cycles

-- You can use any brand of Kcups desired; not hampered by DRM technology
+- You can use any brand of Kcups you want

-- You cannot use the My K-Cup proprietary brand of refillable K-cups
+- Cannot use the My K-Cup brand refillable K-cups

-You’d probably spend in the ballpark of about $20 more for the K145…and in terms of the coffee Kcups themselves, since you are not limited by type or proprietary brand you’d have no difference in your coffee budget with the Elite over the K145.
-So basically what you’re paying extra for is a stronger machine that can take more frequent reheating and brewing and with a drain tank setting, so when you look at it, that sounds like a pretty fair deal, dollar wise.
+You’d probably spend about $20 more in the ballpark for the K145…and in terms of the coffee Kcups themselves, since the type or proprietary brand does not limit you, you’d have no difference in your coffee budget with the Elite over the K145.
+So basically, what you’re paying extra for is a stronger machine that can take more frequent reheating and brewing and with a drain tank setting, not to mention eligible for service, so when you look at it, that sounds like a pretty fair deal, dollar-wise.

 Keurig K145 Summary

 In short, I think it’s fair to say that the Keurig K145 is a more heavy-duty version of the K45 Elite.
-Appearance and design is pretty similar, but esthetics aside you may find greater advantages with the K145 Office Pro.
-And yes it kind of depends on whether it is more important to have a quieter machine or a more rugged one!
+Appearance and design are pretty similar, but esthetics aside, you may find greater advantages with the K145 Office Pro.
+And yes, it depends on whether it is more important to have a quieter machine or a more rugged one!